OpenGammaProject/Open-Gamma-Detector/software/README.md

 Commands:
-	read spectrum	: Read the spectrum histogram collected since the last reset. read settings	: Read the current settings (file). read info	: Read misc info about the firmware and state of the device. read fs		: Read misc info about the used filesystem. read dir	: Show contents of the data directory. read file	: <filename> Print the contents of the file <filename> from the data directory. remove file	: <filename> Remove the file <filename> from the data directory. set baseline	: <toggle> Automatically subtract the DC bias (baseline) from each signal. set trng	: <toggle> Either 'on' or 'off' to toggle the true random number generator output. set display	: <toggle> Either 'on' or 'off' to enable or force disable OLED support. set correction	: <toggle> Either 'on' or 'off' to toggle the CPS correction for the 4 faulty ADC channels. set mode	: <mode> Either 'geiger' or 'energy' to disable or enable energy measurements.
+	read spectrum	: Read the spectrum histogram collected since the last reset. read settings	: Read the current settings (file). read info		: Read misc info about the firmware and state of the device. read fs			: Read misc info about the used filesystem. read dir		: Show contents of the data directory. read file		: <filename> Print the contents of the file <filename> from the data directory. remove file		: <filename> Remove the file <filename> from the data directory. set baseline	: <toggle> Automatically subtract the DC bias (baseline) from each signal. set trng		: <toggle> Either 'on' or 'off' to toggle the true random number generator output. set display		: <toggle> Either 'on' or 'off' to enable or force disable OLED support. set mode		: <mode> Either 'geiger' or 'energy' to disable or enable energy measurements.
 Geiger mode only counts pulses, but is a lot faster. set out			: <mode> Either 'events', 'spectrum' or 'off'. 'events' prints events as they arrive, 'spectrum' prints the accumulated histogram. set averaging	: <number> Number of ADC averages for each energy measurement.
 Takes ints, minimum is 1. set tickrate	: <number> Rate at which the buzzer ticks, ticks once every <number> of pulses.
 Takes ints, minimum is 1. set ticker		: <toggle> Either 'on' or 'off' to enable or disable the onboard ticker. record start	: <time [min]> <filename> Start spectrum recording for duration <time> in minutes, (auto)save to <filename>. record stop		: Stop the recording.
 	record status	: Get the recording status. reset spectrum	: Reset the on-board spectrum histogram. reset settings	: Reset all the settings/revert them back to default values. reboot			: Reboot the device.
 ```

 All of these commands should be pretty straightforward with their respective description.